 - join Disclosure Scotland’s Protecting Vulnerable Groups (PVG) scheme

 Learning and development

-There will be lots of opportunities for progression.
+There are lots of opportunities for progression.
 With experience, you could work in a variety of health fields.

 You could also take on managerial responsibility for the staffing and management of operating theatre suites.